 A major reprocessing of the entire FOS archive, which has substantially improved the data quality and homogeneity, has been completed at the Space Telescope-European Coordinating Facility.
-Contact the Archive Hotseat at archive@stsci.edu if you are interested in obtaining the reprocessed data.

 B.4 Goddard High Resolution Spectrograph (GHRS)

 The GHRS had two, 500-element Digicon detectors, which provided sensitivity from 1100 to 1900Å (Side 1-solar blind) and 1150 to 3200Å (Side 2); these detectors offered photon-noise limited data if an observing strategy was undertaken to map out photocathode response irregularities with the FP-SPLIT option.
 Signal-to-noise ratios of 100 or more were routinely achieved, and upwards of 1000 on occasion.